TanmayGarg02/kasparro-agentic-Tanmay-Garg/README.md

 # README

-## Problem Statement
+## 1. Problem Statement
-Design and implement a modular agentic automation system that takes a single product dataset and produces structured machine readable content pages.
-The system must demonstrate multi agent workflows, reusable content logic, template based generation, and clear orchestration.
-The goal is to show system design and engineering ability rather than domain research.
+The goal is to design and implement a modular agentic automation system that takes a single product JSON file and generates three machine readable content pages.
+The system must demonstrate clean system design, small independent agents, template based generation, and a central orchestrator.
+The focus is on engineering structure rather than domain enrichment.

-## Solution Overview
+## 2. Solution Overview
-This project implements a linear agent pipeline that transforms one product object into three JSON pages.
-The pipeline uses small agents with single responsibilities and a central orchestrator that passes explicit payloads.
-The system produces:
-* An answered FAQ page
-* A product description page
+The system is built as a linear multi-agent pipeline.
+Each agent performs one responsibility and returns a validated Pydantic model.
+The system takes a product object and generates three structured outputs:

+1.  **FAQ Page**: An agent generates questions, and another answers them based on product data.
+2.  **Product Page**: A structured JSON summary of the product's key features.
-* A comparison page with a fictional competitor
+3.  **Comparison Page**: A comparison of the product against a randomly named, fictional competitor.

-All outputs are deterministic or grounded in product fields.
-The generator avoids external factual enrichment.
+The system is fully deterministic and grounded in the input product fields.
+No external web lookup or research is performed.
+The LLM is used only for language generation inside the provided templates.

-## Scopes and Assumptions
+## 3. Scopes and Assumptions
-* Input is a single product JSON object with fixed fields
+* The input is a single clean JSON object describing a product.
-* No external web calls are used to enrich facts
+* No external data enrichment is done.
-* Fictional competitor is created only when a second product is not provided
+* The competitor product is fictional and auto generated.
-* All agents operate on structured data only
-* Output must be valid JSON and include minimal metadata
+* All outputs must be valid JSON.
+* Agents do not share state.
+Everything is passed explicitly.
+* Templates define the shape of the final JSON outputs.

-## System Design
+## 4. System Architecture

-### High level architecture
-The system is organized into three layers
+### 4.1 Layered Architecture
+The project follows a three layer architecture

-1. Data layer that stores the input product object
+1. Data Layer
+   Holds the product.json file and validates it using a Pydantic product model.

+2. Agent Layer
-2. Agent layer with small independent agents
+   Contains four independent agents
-3. Orchestration layer that runs agents in sequence and writes outputs

-Visual flow
-Product JSON → Orchestrator → Question Agent → FAQ Agent → Product Page Agent → Comparison Agent → Writer → Outputs

-### Agent responsibilities
    * Question Agent
-  * Input product model
-  * Produce categorized question lists
-  * Output a simple JSON of categories and questions
    * FAQ Agent
-  * Input product model and question lists
-  * Produce fully answered, grouped FAQ JSON
-  * Enforce safe and concise language using product fields only
    * Product Page Agent
-  * Input product model
-  * Produce a structured product page JSON with highlights ingredients usage safety and price
    * Comparison Agent
-  * Input product model and optional product B
-  * If product B is missing the agent generates a realistic fictional competitor
-  * Produce a structured comparison JSON listing similarities differences and recommendations
-* Writer
-  * Persist final JSON files
-  * Add generation metadata such as ISO timestamp and system version

-### Data model
-* Canonical product model fields
-  * product_name string
-  * concentration string
-  * skin_type array of strings
-  * key_ingredients array of strings
-  * benefits array of strings
-  * how_to_use string
-  * side_effects string
-  * price numeric

-All agents accept and return plain JSON compatible objects based on this model.

-### Template engine
-Templates are simple JSON schemas stored in templates files.
-Each template defines required fields and where block outputs are placed.
-Templates are rendered by a template agent that composes block objects into the final shape.

-### Orchestration
-The orchestrator performs these steps
-1. Load and validate the product JSON into the canonical model
-2. Call Question Agent to obtain categorized questions
-3. Call FAQ Agent to generate answered FAQ JSON
-4. Call Product Page Agent to build the product page JSON
-5. Call Comparison Agent to build comparison JSON with product B or with a generated competitor
-6. Call Writer to persist faq.json product_page.json and comparison_page.json

-### Error handling and validation
-* All agents validate inputs and raise explicit errors for missing required fields
-* Agents sanitize model outputs by stripping markdown wrappers then validating JSON
-* The orchestrator catches agent level errors logs them and fails with a clear message

-### Testing and evaluation
-* Unit tests for
-  * parsing and canonical model validation
-  * block generation functions
-  * template rendering functions
-* Integration test that runs the orchestrator end to end and validates output JSON against schemas
-* Failure mode tests include invalid input malformed JSON and simulated empty agent response

-### Security and secrets
-* API keys are loaded from environment variables and never committed
-* If an LLM is used the system validates responses before writing outputs

-## How to run locally
-1. Create a virtual environment and install dependencies
-2. Populate data with the product JSON in data folder
-3. Run the orchestrator
-python -m core.orchestrator

-pgsql
-Copy code
-4. Check outputs in the outputs folder

-## Evaluation checklist
-* All three JSON pages are produced and valid
-* Each FAQ question has a non empty answer
-* Comparison page exists and includes a competitor object and comparison fields
-* System uses modular agents with no hidden global state
-* Tests cover key logic and transformations

-## Optional diagrams and notes
-Simple sequence diagram
-1. Orchestrator invokes Question Agent
-2. Orchestrator invokes FAQ Agent with question payload
-3. Orchestrator invokes Product Page Agent
-4. Orchestrator invokes Comparison Agent
-5. Writer persists outputs

-End of document
-EOF
+3. Orchestrator Layer
+   Loads product data, calls each agent in sequence, bundles and returns outputs.

+### 4.2 Workflow
+Product JSON
+→ Question Agent
+→ FAQ Agent
+→ Product Page Agent
+→ Comparison Agent
+→ Orchestrator → Final Output

+### 4.3 Design Principles
+* Each agent has one clear responsibility.
+* No hidden global state.
+* All LLM calls use structured templates.
+* Agents validate and extract JSON using regex before parsing.
+* Agent outputs are validated against strict Pydantic models.

+## 5. Agents (Final Behaviour)

+### 5.1 Question Agent
+*   Reads product fields to generate 10 meaningful, product-specific questions.
+*   Returns a validated `QuestionList` Pydantic model.

+### 5.2 FAQ Agent
+*   Takes the list of generated questions and the product data.
+*   Uses a highly explicit prompt to produce factual answers grounded only in the product fields.
+*   Returns a validated `FAQOutput` Pydantic model.

+### 5.3 Product Page Agent
+*   Generates a clean, structured JSON summary of the product.
+*   Returns a validated `ProductPage` Pydantic model.

+### 5.4 Comparison Agent
+*   Generates a fictional competitor with a name randomly selected from a predefined list (e.g., "Face Serum", "Radiant Glow Serum").
+*   Compares the real and fictional products on similarities, differences, and recommendations.
+*   Returns a validated `ComparisonPage` Pydantic model.

+## 6. Data Models (Pydantic)
+The system uses Pydantic models for strict data validation at each step.

+*   `Product`: The canonical model for the input product data.
+*   `QuestionList`: A model for the list of questions generated by the `QuestionAgent`.
+*   `FAQItem`: A model for a single question-answer pair.
+*   `FAQList`: A model containing a list of `FAQItem` objects.
+*   `FAQOutput`: The final, nested model for the FAQ page.
+*   `ProductPage`: The model for the structured product page.
+*   `ComparisonPage`: The model for the product comparison page.

+## 7. Template Engine
+Templates are stored inside the templates folder.
+Each template is a text file that describes the target JSON shape and placeholders.
+Agents load templates and pass structured product fields into the template.

+Templates used

+* question_template.txt
+* faq_template.txt
+* product_page_template.txt
+* comparison_template.txt

+## 8. Orchestration (`run_orchestration`)
+A standalone `run_orchestration` function handles the entire pipeline:

+1. Initializes the `Orchestrator` class, which in turn initializes all agents.
+2. Calls the `Orchestrator.run()` method, which executes the agents in sequence:
+    *   `QuestionGeneratorAgent` -> `QuestionList` model
+    *   `FAQAgent` -> `FAQOutput` model
+    *   `ProductPageAgent` -> `ProductPage` model
+    *   `ComparisonAgent` -> `ComparisonPage` model
+3. The `run()` method returns a dictionary of Pydantic models.
+4. The `run_orchestration` function then calls a `Writer` class to save the `.model_dump()` output of each model to a separate JSON file in the `outputs/` directory.

+## 9. Execution
+You run the project using

+python main.py

+This loads the product, runs all agents and prints the final JSON outputs.

+## 10. Security
+*   API keys are loaded from a `.env` file using `python-dotenv`.
+*   The system is configured to use the **Groq API** key (`GROQ_API_KEY`).
+*   Keys are never committed to the repository.

+## 11. Evaluation Criteria
+* All three output pages are valid JSON.
+* FAQ contains answers for each generated question.
+* Comparison includes a non Pro Max fictional competitor.
+* Agents are modular and stateless.
+* Orchestrator is explicit and linear.
+* Templates define the shape of JSON outputs.
+* No ambiguous or hidden logic.

+# End of Document